globallogicuki/qa-tech-test/README.md

 ## Bonus
 Have your tests start and tear down the app.

-BDD frameworks are great, but are they applicable to a single page application?
+BDD frameworks are great, but are they always appropriate?
 You decide.

 ## Submit your test
 Once completed push the solution up to your own repository and link ECS the url.